Druid Peak pack wolves; Laura Romin & Larry Dalton/Alamy Stock

 Video credit: Sustainable Human 501(c)(3).
 (2014, February 13).
 How Wolves Change Rivers.
 YouTube.

 Yellowstone wolves generate hundreds of millions of dollars in revenue in and around the park.
 The increasingly popular ecosystem trend brings visitors to Yellowstone from all over the world, as the park is renowned for being one of the best places in the world to see wild wolves.
 According to the National Park Service, 4.9 million visitors to Yellowstone National Park in 2021 spent over $630 in communities near the park.
 That spending supported 8,736 jobs in the local area and had a cumulative benefit to the local economy of $834 million.
-A park visitor survey showed the No. 1 tourist attraction is wildlife, in particular.
+A park visitor survey showed that wildlife is the No. 1 tourist attraction, particularly wolves.

 Keith Crowley/Alamy Stock